 I have decided not to list any camera models here anymore.
 For one thing, they change so quickly and constantly it makes my head do the the Exorcist thing.
 For another, the cameras have all gotten so good you can hardly make a terrible mistake.

 Try this…first, list your priorities.
 That is, what exactly do you want from a camera?
-Consider things like: what you specifically want to take pictures of, the image quality desired, the eventual use of your images (small prints, large prints, or internet only), the size and weight of camera you are willing to tote around, the ease of use, interchangeable lenses or not, zoom lens or fixed focal length, your budget, etc. Then, spend some time on Google and in the photography forums.
+Consider things like: what you specifically want to take pictures of, the image quality desired, the eventual use of your images (small prints, large prints, or internet only), the size and weight of camera you are willing to tote around, the ease of use, interchangeable lenses or not, zoom lens or fixed focal length, your budget, whether you prefer film or digital, etc. Then, spend some time on Google and in the photography forums.
 If you do that, patterns will begin to emerge and you will slowly zoom in on (sic) the perfect camera for you.

 A good site for camera/lens reviews: Digital Photography Review at http://www.dpreview.com/

-2) Which is better, Canon or Nikon?
+2) Who makes the best DSLRs, Canon or Nikon?

 It doesn’t matter, so get over it!
 Both Canon and Nikon are big companies with quality products, good customer support and a large selection of lenses.
 Pick one or the other based on how they feel in your hands, whether you like the placement of the controls, whether you already have lenses of one brand or another, or whether all your friends use one or the other (you can share lenses and user tips).
 Any alleged difference in color, shadows, highlights, etc. can easily be tweaked with your JPEG in-camera picture options or in post-processing your RAW images.